 |16 to 18||Reach||83%-88%|

 |Less than 16||Low||<83%|

 You will need above average high school grades to get into Longwood University.
 The average high school GPA of the admitted freshman class at Longwood University was 3.37 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
+The school ranks #23 in Virginia for highest average GPA.
 If your high school grades are above the average 3.37 GPA, you have a very good chance of being admitted as Longwood University accepts 92% of all applicants.